nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/transversal-how-tos/how-to-unit-test-studio-bundle.md

 ## Understanding @PartialDeploy Annotation

-After understanding the mostly important [@Deploy]({{page space='corg' page='unit-testing'}}) annotation, you should have noticed that deploying a Studio Bundle is not as straight forward because of the way the Studio bundle contribution are packed.
+After understanding the most important [@Deploy]({{page space='corg' page='unit-testing'}}) annotation, you should have noticed that deploying a Studio Bundle is not as straightforward as it sounds because of the way the Studio bundle contribution are packed.
 The idea behind this annotation is to allow you to select which contributions you want to deploy in your unit test.

-For instance, you could want to deploy only [Schema]({{page page='schema-fields'}}), [Document Type]({{page page='how-to-define-a-document-type'}}) and custom [events listener]({{page page='events-and-listeners'}}) to ensure your business rules are correctly applied.
+For instance, you could want to deploy only [Schema]({{page page='schema-fields'}}), [Document Type]({{page page='how-to-define-a-document-type'}}) and custom [events listener]({{page page='events-and-listeners'}}) to make sure that your business rules are correctly applied.
-Or, you simply want to ensure your [Automation Scripting]({{page page='automation-scripting'}}) is doing what you'd expect.
+Or, you simply want to verify that your [Automation Scripting]({{page page='automation-scripting'}}) is doing what you'd expect.

 ## Testing Content Model

-1. Assume you created a DocType "MyCustomDoc" in your Studio Project
+1. Assuming you have already created a DocType "MyCustomDoc" in your Studio Project
-1. Add following dependency to `./myproject/pom.xml` file:
+1. Add the following dependency to `./myproject/pom.xml` file:

    ```xml
    <dependencies>